codeforamerica/Mission-Vision-and-Operating-Principles/Draft.md

 * **Fewer people go hungry** by closing the SNAP participation gap
 * **Fewer people go to jail** by safely reducing unnecessary incarceration
 * **More people get work** by increasing employment among those who are the hardest to employ
-* Government will employ different kinds of talent
-* We'll see a new category of civic technology consulting emerge
+* Digital will become a core competency of government
-* Government RFPs will transform in their asks
-* The civic tech movement will be dynamic and evolving
+* The vendor ecosystem will change to become more responsive to user needs

 # Our values
 *what we are like as an organization*